Local Club Safety

 Mandatory Background Checks: Mandatory criminal background checks are required every year for every staff and board member at the Boys & Girls Clubs of Kern County.
 In addition, criminal background checks are required for any volunteer who has direct contact with children.
 All potential employees and volunteers are also run through the National Sex Offender Registry.

-Required Immediate Reporting: the Boys & Girls Clubs of Kern Countystaff and volunteers are all mandated reporters.
+Required Immediate Reporting: The Boys & Girls Clubs of Kern County staff and volunteers are all mandated reporters.
 We are required to report any critical incident/safety concern to local authorities immediately.
-We are also required to report any critical incident to Boys & Girls Clubs of America within 24 hours.
+We are also required to report any critical incident to the Boys & Girls Clubs of America within 24 hours.

-Mandatory Annual Safety Assessments: Wecomplete a safety assessment each year to ensure we continually make improvements to safety at our Clubs.
+Mandatory Annual Safety Assessments: We complete a safety assessment each year to ensure we continually make improvements to safety at our Clubs. - We complete safety assessments twice a year to ensure we continually make improvements to safety at our Clubs.

 Safety Trainings: Ongoing training and supervision of staff is critical.
 We participate in a wide variety of child safety training conducted such as seminars, conferences, webinars and a semi-annual safety symposium.
 We also engage leading third-party safety experts to provide guidance for our policies and approaches, including Praesidium, the National Center for Missing & Exploited Children, and the National Children’s Advocacy Center.